Flakka Drug Effects & Addiction

 Where Does Flakka Come From?

-Florida has been hit especially hard by the emergence of flakka.
-This synthetic stimulant substance often reaches the shores of the Sunshine State, as it is an easy access point for distributors from South America, China, and other parts of the world where flakka is made, such as Pakistan and India.
 Drug enforcement agents and customs officials have been fighting the influx of designer substances like flakka in Florida, but this effort hasn’t been easy.
-In Broward County, Florida, the second most populous county in the state and the site of major transportation hubs like the Fort Lauderdale Hollywood International Airport, seizures of the synthetic drug surpassed cocaine in 2014.5
+In Broward County, Florida, the second most populous county in the state and the site of major transportation hubs like the Fort Lauderdale Hollywood International Airport, seizures of the synthetic drug surpassed cocaine.6

 Effects of Flakka

 The unreliable chemical content of these drugs has made it difficult to detect them in a person’s system and for effective medical treatment to be provided in the event of an overdose.
-Some of the hallmark signs of flakka intoxication seen in emergency departments include:
+Some of the hallmark signs of flakka intoxication seen in emergency departments include:2

 • Severe confusion and disorientation.